-We watched Bruce Jenner’s interview with Diane Sawyer like so many and I felt sympathy.
+We watched Bruce Jenner’s interview with Diane Sawyer and like so many, I felt sympathy.
 I can’t imagine how it must be, to feel lost in your own body.
 Wanting to be a different gender is beyond my capability of understanding.

 Overnight I learned, that he wanted all of us to call him Cait or Caitlyn and I heard that he referred to himself as a female.

-I normally don’t read stuff like that, but it was hard to overlook.
-His, sorry her pictures were everywhere.
+I usually don’t read stuff like that, but it was hard to overlook.
+His, sorry, her pictures were everywhere.
 Every day another one and then there it was, the final announcement of a TV series.
-Another reality show, for viewers who feel the need to watch other peoples life.
+Another reality show, for viewers who feel the need to watch other people’s life.

 “Do you want to come back as a woman?” is an old question and I always answer with “Hell No, I want to be a dog in a home like ours.”
 I would sleep all day, eat, play, have fun and get a belly rub in the evening.
 Beats being a woman don’t’ you think?